 The Illinois Department of Public Health has divorce and marriage record indexes on file that cover 1962 to the present day.
 However, copies of those records can only be obtained from the original counties where the events were recorded.
 State records are not available to individual researchers.
 Some Illinois county courthouse records, especially from the southern part of the state, can be found on microfilm at the Illinois State Archives.
 IRAD Centers can also give researchers access to those records.
 Researchers may also submit information requests in writing to the IRAD Coordinator, Illinois State Archives.

-Searchable Illinois Databases and other Helpful Links
+Searchable Illinois Vital Records Databases and Links